jeckbjy/fairy/README.md

 # fairy
-game framework by go,like netty,mina,grizzly network user filterchain design!
+game framework by go,like netty,mina,grizzly network use filterchain design!